Otto Lilienthal: Test locations

-Lilienthal performed his first gliding attempts in mid-1891 at the so-called "Windmühlenberg" near to the villages of Krielow and Derwitz, west of Potsdam.
+Lilienthal performed his first gliding attempts in the spring of 1891 at the so-called "Spitzer Berg" near to the villages of Krielow and Derwitz, west of Potsdam.

 In 1892, Lilienthal's training area was a hill formation called "Maihöhe" in Steglitz, Berlin.
 He built a 4 m high shed, in the shape of a tower, on top of it.
 This way, he obtained a "jumping off" place 10 m high.
 The shed served also for storing his apparatus.

 In 1893, Lilienthal also started to perform gliding attempts in the "Rhinower Berge", at the "Hauptmannsberg" near to Rhinow and later, in 1896, at the "Gollenberg" near to Stölln.

-In 1894, Lilienthal built an artificial conical hill near his home in Lichterfelde, called Fliegeberg (lit.
-"Fly Hill").
+In 1894, Lilienthal built an artificial conical hill near his home in Lichterfelde, called Fliegeberg (lit. fly hill).
 It allowed him to launch his gliders into the wind no matter which direction it was coming from.
 The hill was 15 m high.
 There was a regular crowd of people that were interested in seeing his gliding experiments.

 In 1932, the Fliegeberg was redesigned by a Berlin architect Fritz Freymüller as a memorial to Lilienthal.
 On top of the hill was built a small temple-like construction, consisting of pillars supporting a slightly sloping round roof.
 Inside is placed a silver globe inscribed with particulars of famous flights.
 Lilienthal's brother Gustav and the old mechanic and assistant Paul Baylich attended the unveiling ceremony on 10 August 1932 (36 years after Otto's death).